 A major health condition that affects bearded dragons and other reptiles is Metabolic Bone Disease, or MBD.
 Caused by insufficient UVB lighting and/or improper amounts of calcium and vitamin D, MBD can result in behavioral changes, deformities, even death.
 The good news is, it is completely avoidable!
 Just light cycle them daily with UVB and dust their food with calcium!

-Other health concerns include respiratory disease, often caused by high humidity or cold and gastrointestinal illness, which could be caused by a variety of factors.
+Other health concerns include respiratory disease, often caused by high humidity or cold and gastrointestinal illness, which could be caused by a variety of factors, including poor husbandry.

 Do not forget to: